njche/late-train/my-app/README.md

 # Late Train
-Late Train is an application where you can track a train heading from Eindhoven to Utrecht in real-time.
+Late Train is an application where you can track a passanger train in the Netherlands in real-time.
 Vote wether you think it will arrive on time or not.

 ## Features